 The RN-BSN/ Post-licensure Program at Westminster College is pursuing initial accreditation by the Commission on Collegiate Nursing Education (CCNE), 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
 Applying for accreditation does not guarantee that accreditation will be granted.
-The onsite CCNE accreditation visit is scheduled for March 16-18, 2020.
+The onsite CCNE accreditation visit is scheduled for fall 2020.